chrisgscott/ellen-frontend/project_log.md

 # Project Log

-## Snapshot (as of 2025-07-17)
+## Snapshot (as of 2025-01-22)
-- Branding polished with a new browser title and favicon.
-- Navigation fixed: `RelatedMaterialsCard` now links to the correct research pages and opens in a new tab to preserve chat context.
+- Document upload feature implemented in admin directory for Pinecone knowledge base management.
+- Admin dashboard enhanced with document management capabilities and audit trail.
+- Pinecone integrated inference handles automatic chunking and embedding of uploaded documents.
-- Ready for next set of UI/UX improvements or feature development.
+- Ready for testing and further feature development.

 [2025-07-17 13:34] — 🚨 CRITICAL SYSTEM FAILURE IDENTIFIED: Entire chat system on ui-updates branch is completely broken.
 Not just Ask Ellen buttons - ALL chat functionality (homepage, articles, materials, direct chat) shows blank screen until full response is ready.
 NO real-time streaming whatsoever.
 This is a system-wide streaming failure that needs immediate attention.